 And so the priest did.

 He stepped on the face of Jesus as a symbolic gesture to denounce Christianity.
-But what does that even mean?
+But what exactly does that mean?
 Did he lack faith or did he act on faith?
 Did he hear the voice of God?
 Was it him just talking to himself?
 Did he walk away from his faith or did he deepen it?

 In return, the answer we get is silence.

 So we all are left with the same question, along with the burden of deciding for ourselves what it means.
 No one can answer for anyone else.
 Which path is true or right?

 The only honest answer is we don’t know.